 When an NFP relies significantly on volunteer services, users of its financial statements need information about those services in order to understand the entity's operations.
-At a minimum, NFPs are required by ASC 958-605-50-1 to disclose the activities or programs in which it utilized services of volunteers, the nature and extent of those services, and the amount of contribution revenue recognized in connection with those services (if any).
+Contributed services are also considered contributed nonfinancial assets and NFP entities are subject to the presentation and disclosure requirements described in NP 7.4.6.
+In addition, all entities (both NFPs and business entities) are required by ASC 958-605-50-1B to disclose the activities or programs in which they utilized services of volunteers, the nature and extent of those services, and the amount of contribution revenue recognized in connection with those services (if any).
 Entities are encouraged to disclose the fair value of services for which revenue was not recognized, if practicable.

-An entity that receives contributed services shall describe the programs or activities for which those services were used, including the nature and extent of contributed services received for the period and the amount recognized as revenues for the period.
+An entity (NFPs and business entities) that receives contributed services shall describe the programs or activities for which those services were used, including the nature and extent of contributed services received for the period and the amount recognized as revenues for the period.
 Entities are encouraged to disclose the fair value of contributed services received but not recognized as revenues if that is practicable.
-The nature and extent of contributed services received can be described by nonmonetary information, such as the number and trends of donated hours received or service outputs provided by volunteer efforts, or other monetary information, such as the dollar amount of contributions raised by volunteers.
+The nature and extent of contributed services received can be described by nonmonetary information, such as the number and trends of donated hours received or service outputs provided by volunteer efforts, or other monetary information, such as the doll ar amount of contributions raised by volunteers.
 Disclosure of contributed services is required regardless of whether the services received are recognized as revenue in the financial statements.